 Special Assistant to the General Manager

-Enos Cabell has been a special assistant to the general manager since November 17, 2004.
-He had been serving as a consultant since joining the Astros front office on July 29, 2004.
+Enos Cabell was named as a special assistant to the General Manager on Nov.
+17, 2004.
+He had served as a consultant since joining the Astros front office on July 29, 2004.
 Enos assists General Manager Jeff Luhnow and the Astros scouting department in evaluating the Astros Major and minor league players, along with other projects and assignments within the scouting area.

 Enos stole more than 30 bases for four straight seasons (1976-1979) while with Houston.
 In 1,688 career big league games from 1972-86, he hit .277 (1647x5952) with 60 home runs and 596 RBI.
 He started 149 games at third base for the 1980 National League West Champion Astros and played on two other division-winning clubs, the 1974 Baltimore Orioles and the 1985 Los Angeles Dodgers.